Group Leaders: Barry & Sarah

 You will find details of both our next outing and our last walk in the Newsbox below, whilst the prospective Walks Program for the next few months can be viewed by clicking on the link below.

-Your don’t need expensive kit but proper walking boots, warm clothing including hat and gloves, waterproofs and a comfortable day rucksack are essential.
+Your don’t need expensive kit but proper walking boots, warm clothing (layers are best) including hat and gloves, waterproofs and a comfortable day rucksack are essential.
 We can certainly give you plenty of advice and help on what to buy and where to get it if you are unsure.

 If you have any queries then please don’t hesitate to email me at the following address: